Play+ v2.0: A Complete Visual and Functional Firmware Roadmap

 • Expanded RAM: Increase project/sample pack RAM to 256MB or higher to support recorded audio or longer stereo samples and loops

-• On-Board Sampling: Full sample recording, resampling, and destructive editing capabilities directly on the device (Play device would require an audio in for recording older devices that are not USB class compliant for USB audio).
+• On-Board Sampling: Full sample recording, resampling, and non-destructive editing capabilities directly on the device (Play device would require an audio in for recording older devices that are not USB class compliant for USB audio).

 • Timestretch: Implementation of high-quality Timestretch/Warp algorithms (something like élastique Pro v3) for syncing loops to project BPM.